antserrano/Feature-detection-and-matching/README.md

 This assignment makes use of the SIFT descriptor [1].

-Specifically, descriptors from two images are gotten and afterwards they are matched following two methods (brute force and knnMatch).
+First, descriptors from two images are gotten and afterwards they are matched following two methods (brute force and knnMatch).
+These two images are of the same object/place but taken from different points of view.
+Thereby, the point in the first image will be match with the same point (in another position) in the second one.

 Lastly, a mosaic is created by using descriptors and homographies.

 OpenCV (Open Source Computer Vision Library) is used in this assignment.